Hong Kong leader says Beijing concerned about foreign lawyers in security cases | Law-Order

 Hong Kong leader says Beijing concerned about foreign lawyers in security cases

 Lee on Monday asked Beijing's legislative body to rule on a Hong Kong request to block foreign lawyers from working on national security cases, after the city's top court ruled that a British lawyer could represent jailed pro-democracy tycoon Jimmy Lai.
-Lee said he expected China's National People's Congress Standing Committee to make a ruling on the matter "as soon as possible", although he didn't indicate whether this decision would come before the start of Lai's trial on Thursday.
+Lee told a news conference on Tuesday that he expected China's National People's Congress Standing Committee (NPCSC) to make a ruling on the matter "as soon as possible", but did not indicate whether the decision would come before the start of Lai's trial on Thursday.

 Some legal experts said, however, that this would erode public confidence in Hong Kong's judicial independence, which was guaranteed under the "one country, two systems" arrangement in place since the former British colony was returned to China in 1997.
 "What we've seen with interpretations is basically, 'Heads I win, tails you lose," Alvin Cheung, an assistant law professor at Queen's University in Canada, told Reuters.

+Victor Dawes, chairman of the city's Bar Association, said he hoped the NPCSC's power of interpretation would be used sparingly, but said Hong Kong had enough senior talent in the local bar to handle national security cases.
+"The exercise of such power will inevitably attract discussion and also criticism of our legal system," said Dawes, whose group represents Hong Kong's more than 1,600 barristers.

+Speaking privately, five criminal and commercial lawyers who are members of the local bar said the move was being widely discussed among their peers, sparking concerns that it would further dent the city's rule of law traditions which had long included the use of foreign lawyers by both prosecutors and the defence.
+"It is a grim moment," said one veteran Hong Kong criminal lawyer.
+"Some of us will be accelerating plans to leave.
+The message is all too clear."
+The lawyer declined to be named due to the sensitivity of the situation.

-"Whenever the courts issue a decision that is not in Beijing's favour, the matter is taken out of the hands of the Hong Kong legal system and sent north to Beijing for an answer that is, for all intents and purposes, pre-ordained".
-Hong Kong officials, including Lee, said Hong Kong is strongly committed to the rule of law, and its independent judicial power is constitutionally protected.
+Hong Kong officials, including Lee, have said repeatedly that Hong Kong is strongly committed to the rule of law, and its independent judicial power is constitutionally protected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)